palewire/news-homepages/docs/sites/dailyecho.md

 ## Screenshots

-The archiving routine has captured 28 screenshots stored at the Internet Archive.
+The archiving routine has saved 28 screenshots with the Internet Archive.